kohkimakimoto/FMDBx/README.md

 ### ORM

-Object relational mapper designed to Active record.
+Object relational mapper designed to active record.
 **This functionality is under the development.**

 #### Define model class.